 The defendant’s side might present new evidence that requires you to get clear insight from a new expert.
 If the evidence has come up recently, the court can grant your wish to schedule a new court date.

-You can reschedule your court date if you, a family member, or your attorney have a medical emergency or if you need to undergo high-risk surgery.
-However, the court is less accommodative of elective surgery.
+You can reschedule your court date if you, a family member, or your criminal defense attorney have a medical emergency or if you need to undergo high-risk surgery.
+However, the court is less accommodating of elective surgery.

 Other Important Issues

 Other vital issues can warrant the postponement of court dates.
 This is viable when you can justify the postponement a few days before the scheduled trial date.
 If you had planned for other matters like a state bar exam or getting married before you knew the court date, the court would most likely grant your request.

 Court Date Keeps Getting Rescheduled

 Court dates can be postponed multiple times without a problem.
 Criminal lawyers in Lawrenceville are experienced in this field and will advise you accordingly on your best options.